iamdinakar/use-outreach-brizy-project/README.md

 We work hard and smart to cover eveything a sales person — founders doing sales, solo entrepreneur getting started in sales, and sales reps — needs.

-**This** right here is our website build.
+**This** right here is the website build filed under MIT License.
 You're free to use this as a template and work your way from them, just replace the images and copy if you do so, please.